Sylvia Plath: Final depressive episode and death

-Following Plath's death
+Aftermath

-An inquest was held on February 15 and gave a ruling of suicide as a result of carbon monoxide poisoning.
-Hughes was devastated; they had been separated for six months.
-In a letter to an old friend of Plath's from Smith College, he wrote, "That's the end of my life.
+An inquest was held on February 15 and concluded that the cause of death was suicide by carbon monoxide poisoning.
+Hughes was devastated; they had been separated for six months, due to his affair with Assia Wevill.
+In a letter to an old friend of Plath's from Smith College, he wrote: "That's the end of my life.
 The rest is posthumous."
+Wevill also committed suicide using a gas stove, six years later, in 1969.

-Plath's gravestone, in Heptonstall's parish churchyard of St Thomas the Apostle bears the inscription that Hughes chose for her: "Even amidst fierce flames the golden lotus can be planted."
-Biographers attribute the source of the quote to the Hindu text the Bhagavad Gita or to the 16th-century Buddhist novel Journey to the West written by Wu Cheng'en.
+Plath's gravestone in Heptonstall's parish churchyard of St. Thomas the Apostle bears the inscription that Hughes chose for her: "Even amidst fierce flames the golden lotus can be planted."
+Biographers have attributed the source of the quote to the 16th-century novel Journey to the West written by Wu Cheng'en.

+Eight years after the death of Plath, Al Alvarez wrote that Plath's suicide was not intentional and was "a cry for help which fatally misfired".
+This prompted an angry response from Hughes who demanded that this claim be withdrawn from wider publication.
+In a BBC interview in March 2000, Alvarez spoke about his failure to recognize Plath's depression, saying he regretted his inability to offer her emotional support.

-Plath's daughter, Frieda Hughes, is a writer and artist.
-On March 16, 2009, Nicholas Hughes, Plath's son, hanged himself at his home in Fairbanks, Alaska, following a history of depression.
+Plath's daughter Frieda Hughes is a writer and artist.
+On March 16, 2009, Plath's son Nicholas Hughes, who was a fisheries biologist, died by suicide at his home in Fairbanks, Alaska, following a history of depression.

 Works

-Plath wrote poetry from the age of eight, her first poem appearing in the Boston Traveller.
-By the time she arrived at Smith College she had written over 50 short stories and been published in a raft of magazines.
-In fact Plath desired much of her life to write prose and stories, and she felt that poetry was an aside.
-But, in sum, she was not successful in publishing prose.
-At Smith she majored in English and won all the major prizes in writing and scholarship.
-Additionally, she won a summer editor position at the young women's magazine Mademoiselle, and, on her graduation in 1955, she won the Glascock Prize for "Two Lovers and a Beachcomber by the Real Sea".
-Later, she wrote for the university publication, Varsity.
+Plath wrote poetry from the age of 8, her first poem appearing in the Boston Herald.
+By the time she arrived at Smith College, she had written over 50 short stories, and her work had been published in numerous magazines.
+At Smith, she majored in English literature and won all the major prizes in writing and scholarship, including literary prizes for her poetry.
+Additionally, she received a summer editor position at the young women's magazine Mademoiselle.
+On her graduation in 1955, she won the Glascock Prize for her poem "Two Lovers and a Beachcomber by the Real Sea".
+Later, at Cambridge, she wrote for the university publication Varsity.

+Alvarez clearly views Plath as part of a generation that helped establish a new artistic myth.
+In contrast to the Eliot generation, which championed the impersonality of art and the "extinction of personality" in creative expression, Plath and her contemporaries fused their inner lives with their artistic output.
+As Alvarez puts it, this is a form of art in which "the barriers between the artist’s work and his life are forever shifting and crumbling.”